Javihaus/temporal-optimizer/README.md

 - [Hamiltonian Neural Networks for Robust Out-of-Time Credit Scoring](https://arxiv.org/abs/2410.10182)
 - [Optimizing AI Reasoning: A Hamiltonian Dynamics Approach to Multi-Hop Question Answering](https://arxiv.org/abs/2410.04415)

-[Rest of the original README content including Examples, Contributing, etc.]

 ## Examples
 For more detailed examples, please check the examples/ directory in our repository: